 - Igniting collective action with women in the lead and increasing the involvement of youth and other marginalized groups in their communities

 - Working with local partners to efficiently scale impact

-We use three criteria to select our partnerships and sites:
+We use the following criteria to select our partnerships and sites:

 What Sets Legado Apart?